floraham/texas-blackout/README.md

         └ VIIRS night-light files
 ```

-### Data Download Instructions:
+### Data Download Instructions
-### The data associated with this assignment is too large to include in the GitHub repo.
+#### ！ The data associated with this assignment is too large to include in the GitHub repo.
 Data should be stored locally and added to .gitignore file.
-Download data from [here](https://drive.google.com/file/d/1bTk62xwOzBqWmmT791SbYbHxnCdjmBtw/view?usp=sharing)
+Download data from [here](https://drive.google.com/file/d/1bTk62xwOzBqWmmT791SbYbHxnCdjmBtw/view?usp=sharing)w